The Interbank Incident is a 3 disk long (and OS-9 based) graphical, icon based, role playing adventure game, written under the OS-9 operating system.

 It is one of the few that allowed you to pick your

-own character, and also supported the sound/speech pack.
+own character, and also supported the sound/speech pack (for speech and sound effects).
 It is also one of the very few Coco 1/2 compatible games that was designed to run

 Title: The Interbank Incident

 Authors: John Gabbard and David Figge, graphics by E.T.
 Gatlin, for Spectral Associates